 Fleetwood Mac's Lindsey Buckingham Getting Divorced, Ending 21-Year Marriage

-Lindsey Buckingham's wife of two decades has filed for divorce from the Fleetwood Mac guitarist.
-Kristen Messner filed for divorce after 21 years of marriage.
-According to TMZ, the papers were filed in an L.A.
-County court and it's unclear at this time if the two have discussed any terms yet regarding their split.
+Lindsey Buckingham is going his own way.
+The 71-year-old Fleetwood Mac guitarist's wife, Kristen Messner, filed for divorce from Buckingham after 21 years of marriage.
+According to TMZ, the documents were filed in L.A.
+County court, and it's unclear at this time if the two have discussed any terms yet regarding their split.

 My new self-titled album is one I’ve been intending to get out for a couple of years now, but on more than one occasion, unforeseen circumstances necessitated a postponement of plans.
 Now that we’re back in gear, I’m thrilled to finally be sharing new music with my listeners! pic.twitter.com/0LAL9bho7D— Lindsey Buckingham (@LBuckingham) June 8, 2021